-Surface contaminants can significantly effect soldering, bonding, coating and the electrical characteristics of circuit boards and assemblies.
+Surface contaminants can significantly affect soldering, bonding, coating, and the electrical characteristics of circuit boards and assemblies.
 This procedure outlines a batch cleaning process for the removal of the small volumes of fluxes and other contaminants that may contact circuit boards during routine circuit board repair and rework operations.
 This batch cleaning procedure is not necessarily appropriate for the removal of contaminants that accumulate during full assembly operations.

-Aqueous batch cleaning may not always be suitable for removing rosin based fluxes or other contaminants that are not readily soluble in water.
+Aqueous batch cleaning may not always be suitable for removing rosin-based fluxes or other contaminants that are not readily soluble in water.

 Aqueous cleaning will expose all areas of a circuit board assembly to penetrating water spray.
 Circuit boards must be assessed for possible damage to coatings and devices that may be sensitive to deionized water.